Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

 1. **Download Component**: Downloads project files, input data, demographic and ground truth data from a specified GitHub repository.
 The pipeline expects the repo to contain the `Demographics/`, `Groundtruth/` and `data/` folders at its root with all required files placed inside.
 2. **PharmCAT Analysis**: Executes the PharmCAT analysis in a Docker container, processing VCF files and generating phenotype predictions.
 The docker image is built using the provided Dockerfile and all required files and scripts by VITO, and is uploaded to an image hosting repository.
-3. **Explainability Analysis**: Applies either correlation analysis or mutual information analysis based on the input sensitivity value, to explain the PharmCAT predictions.
+3. **Explainability Analysis**: Applies either categorical association analysis or mutual information analysis based on the input sensitivity value, to explain the PharmCAT predictions.
 4. **Fairness Analysis**: Evaluates potential bias in the PharmCAT predictions across demographic groups.

 **IMPORTANT:** You need to modify the `pharmcat_analysis_docker` function in the `pgx_pipeline_component.py` file to specify your PharmCAT Docker image: